 [ FZI ]

-We heard Santa is starting to automate at the North Pole and loads the sledge with robots now.
+We heard Santa is starting to automate at the North Pole and loads the sled with robots now.
 Enjoy our little Christmas movie!

-A self healing soft robot finger developed by VUB-imec Brubotics and FYSC sending in morse to the world “MERRY XMAS”.
+A self-healing soft robot finger developed by VUB-imec Brubotics and FYSC sending in Morse code a “MERRY XMAS” to the world.

 [ BruBrotics ]

 After the research team made some gingerbread houses, we wanted to see how Nadia would do walking over them.
 Happy holidays everyone!

 In this festive robotic Christmas sketch, a group of highly advanced robots come together to celebrate the holiday season.
 The “Berliner Hochschule für Technik” wishes you a merry Christmas and a happy new year!

 [ BHT ]

 Our GoFa cobot had a fantastic year and is ready for new challenges in the new year, but right now, it’s time for some celebrations with some delicious cobot-made cookies.

 Helping with the office tree, from Sanctuary AI.